lliu12/ministage/README.md

 * FLTK
 * OpenGL

-I use the homebrew package manager on a M1 Mac.
-You may also need to install Xcode (Apple's developer toolset).
+This software has been tested on an M1 Mac using the homebrew package manager and Xcode.

 ============================================================